SamHall14/goRedirect/README.md

 This is currently sitting at port 8080 since I don't want to pay for a second droplet from DigitalOcean and I haven't figured out how to have a browser display the URI without the port.

 System turns off after receiving a SIGTERM from your unixlike OS, which will then save all shorthands and redirects to disk.
 A timer for saving to disk still hasn't been implemented.
-Current codebase has the beginnings of a certauto implementation for a smooth https experience, but that is not yet.
+Current codebase has the beginnings of a certauto implementation for a smooth https experience, but that is not yet complete.
 I want to state that this is my first go project in a *long time* and the most complex I've tried (as of 9/16/2021).
 I learned a lot about how interfaces gel and io for this system and receiving system calls from UNIX.
 You can generate the self-signed certificate with the keys folder and the appropriate shell script.

 **WARNING: THIS ONLY HAS BEEN TESTED ON DEBIAN/ARCHLINUX, YOUR MILEAGE MAY VARY**